ds12a/blog/_posts/2022-05-31-An-Infuriatingly-Minuscule-Mistake.md

 The issue is clear!
 Wait, it isn't?

 It took me a *long* time to figure out the issue.
 Take a closer look at the second line of comments.
 What do you notice about how it ends?
 It ends with a `\`!.
 This makes it a multi-line comment that includes the `if (deg < 360)` line.
 As a result, the `if` statement is never checked!
+I suspect that I added the stray `\` by missing the <enter> key on my keyboard and instead I hit that key.

 More interestingly, the `assert` statement did not fail on my own computer, yet it failed on the USACO grader (this was for a solution to one of the USACO Training problems).